-Boasting “your kids will have a blast in the past,” this camp combines history with tons of games, crafts and such hands-on activities as baking and dress-up.
+Boasting “your kids will have a blast in the past,” this Toronto summer day camp combines history with tons of games, crafts, and such hands-on activities as baking and dress-up.
 Your children will also get to make a few new furry (and hairy) friends thanks to the Village’s resident farm animals.
 Teens can enroll in the Leaders in Training program where they’ll learn leadership skills and build their confidence skills.
-Cost starts at $210 a week with additional fees for extended care.
+Additional fees for extended care.

 Age Range: 5-17

 Brick Works Academy | brickworksacademy.com